-The teen pregnancy rate in the United States has been on a steady decline since 2009.
-As of 2017, there were 18.8 births for every 1,000 females between the ages of 15 and 19.
+The teen pregnancy rate in the United States has been declining in the past 20 years.
+As of 2018, the United States teen birth rate is 17.4 births per 1,000 females between the ages 15 and 19.
 Despite these lower rates, however, the U.S. continues to have the highest teen pregnancy rate of all developed nations.

 Teen pregnancy has substantial health, economic, and social costs.
 Pregnant teenagers are more likely to experience miscarriages, maternal illness (preeclampsia, hypertension, etc.), stillbirth, and neonatal death.
 Teenage mothers are also more likely to drop out of school and never return in order to raise a child.
 Teen mothers, therefore, often lack a high school diploma, let alone a college degree, and will likely face unemployment and poverty.
 Children of teen pregnancies are sometimes forced into foster care if the mother cannot care for them, where teenage females are twice as likely to become pregnant, creating a cycle.

 One of the best ways to prevent teen pregnancies is the use of birth control methods, such as condoms or oral contraceptives, and providing easy access to such things.
 Comprehensive sex education in and outside of schools has been proven to be very effective, and sex education courses must be given to both boys and girls.
 Additionally, mentorship from peers or older teens tends to be more comfortable and impactful then from parents.
 Some communities have set up mentorship programs to help encourage healthy sexuality discussions among teens.

 Research suggests that “U.S states whose residents have more conservative religious beliefs on average tend to have higher rates of teenagers giving birth.”
 Of the ten most conservatively religious states in the United States, eight are among the states that have the highest teen birth rates.

 Teen birth rates are measured as the number of births per 1,000 women between the ages of 15 and 19.